New Feature: Connect Microsoft SharePoint with ContactMonkey.

 • How many times would you like to come into the office weekly? [comments option]

-With ContactMonkey, you can take advantage of dichotomous response features such as yes/no and thumbs up/down, as well as star ratings and emoji reactions.
+With ContactMonkey, you can take advantage of dichotomous response features such as yes/no and thumbs up/down, star ratings and emoji reactions.
 You can also turn on commenting so employees can elaborate on their responses with guaranteed anonymity.

 The Pros and Cons of a Hybrid Workplace

 Choosing who can work from home and who comes into the office can be a logistical headache.
-Without a well thought-out plan, a hybrid workplace can create confusion for your employees and frustration for management.
-It could also risk your company culture, team work, and creative output.
+Without a well-thought-out hybrid workplace strategy, you may create confusion for your employees and frustration for management.
+It could also risk your company culture, teamwork, and creative output.

 Let’s break down some of the benefits and drawbacks of a hybrid workforce.